 But there’s no getting around the fact that there are plenty of cards with annual fees under $100 that offer better rewards and more-flexible perks than the American Express® Green Card.
 We think the Bank of America® Premium Rewards® Visa® credit card and Capital One® Venture® Rewards Credit Card stand out as better options, even if they’re not quite as exciting at first glance.

-Still, the relaunched American Express® Green Card could be the best option out there for plenty of travelers, especially if you’re already looking to nab an Away suitcase or Clear membership.
+Still, the relaunched American Express® Green Card could be the best option out there for plenty of travelers, especially if you’re already looking to nab a Clear or LoungeBuddy membership.
 Just don’t let this card’s flashier features keep you from considering the ongoing value underneath.